BY SOFO ARCHON

 Is what you’re eating contributing to your health, or is it poisoning your physical organism?
 Is the production of the food you consume humane and environmentally-sustainable, or is it negatively impacting society, animals and the natural world?

 These are some important questions that all people should ask themselves.
-Most of them, however, eat foods that are filled with sugar, preservatives and which are empty of nutrients or contain animal-derived products, unaware that their food choices are detrimental to their health, contribute to the suffering and death of tens of billions of animals, and have a tremendously negative effects on the environment.
+Most of them, however, eat foods that are filled with processed sugar, preservatives and which are empty of nutrients or contain animal-derived products, unaware that their food choices are detrimental to their health, contribute to the suffering and death of tens of billions of animals, and have a tremendously negative effects on the environment.

 If you don’t want to engage in such cruel and unhealthy behavior, be sure to choose carefully what you put into your body, and I assure you that this is one of the best things you can do for yourself and our planet.